jcoehoorn/YoDeck-Basic-NWS-Weather/readme.md

 2. The grid coordinates within that office's area of responsibility
 3. The station ID for the nearest weather station

 To find this information, start from Google Maps and right-click on your location.
-This will show you the lattitude and longitude coordinates, and if you click them will copy them to the clipboard.
+This will show you lattitude and longitude coordinates, and if you click them it will copy them to the clipboard.
 From here, you can visit the following address in a browser:

 https://api.weather.gov/points/{lattitude,longitude_from_google}